 VERDICT: Will I name ON1 Photo RAW number one program in photo editing?
 I am sure that Photoshop cannot be replaced, but another thing is with Lightroom.
 I will rather use ON1’s sorting and color correction tools and then move to Photoshop if necessary.
 ON1 Photo RAW 2019 is fast images organization, various customizable image effects, fast and beautiful HDR, panoramas, masking and selection tools, layers in one app with no subscription.

-If you choose the ON1 Photo RAW 2019.2 FULL VERSION, you receive ON1 Photo RAW 2019.2 together with several guiding books, presets, useful plug-ins as RAW Processing 101.
+The photographers were shocked when Adobe Co. stopped selling the full Lightroom version and offered just $9.99/month subscription.
+If you have an older version of any ON1 software, choose the ON1 Photo RAW 2019.6 UPGRADE package and you will upgrade your version for $79.99.
+If you choose the ON1 Photo RAW 2019.6 FULL VERSION, you receive ON1 Photo RAW 2019.6 together with several guiding books, presets, useful plug-ins as RAW Processing 101.

-Buying this photo editing software, you get some sets of presets and 2 professional how-to use video tutorials and e-books.
+Buying this photo editing program, you get some sets of presets and 2 professional how-to use video tutorials and e-books.
 You know I’m not sure about Lightroom’s work, because when I stop paying for its subscription, it won’t work.
 With ON1 I forget about that problem.

 Photo Download.
 You open the app and… no, you needn't to import your pics, creating a special catalogue or download them from the folder to the app.
 Here is a “Browse” module with the help of which you see all folders, photos, downloaded photos on your laptop.